SKSNSim/SKSNSim/README.md

 ## More detail:

-The guide for users and developpers are available on https://www-sk1.icrr.u-tokyo.ac.jp/~sizu/sk/guide_sksnsim/ (SuperK internal only), which is output of doc/guide_sksnsim.texi (Texinfo file).
+The guide for users and developpers are available on https://github.com/SKSNSim/SKSNSim/releases/download/v1.2.0/guide_sksnsim.pdf , which is output of doc/guide_sksnsim.texi (Texinfo file).
 If you want to see the PDF version, please do ``make doc``.